alpha-bytes/zs50-content/lectures/week2.md

 There are some other nice things you can do with constructors, such as overloading.
 To learn more check out the [Using Constructors](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_constructors.htm) page of the Apex Developer Guide.

 ## Wrap up
-We tackled sa lot this week, both CS fundamentals and specific to developing on the Salesforce platform.
+We covered a lot this week, from fundamental CS concepts all the way to Apex trigger delegation.
 If your head is spinning right now - don't sweat it.
 Practice makes perfect, and the best way to get the concepts to "stick" is to head on over to the [Week2 Apex Challenges](../psets/week2.md) and dive in.

 But first, give yourself a big self-five for sticking it out this far.
-Exploring these concepts will make you a better Salesforce developer, general developer and problem-solver in general!
+Exploring these concepts will make you a better Salesforce developer, general developer and problem-solver-in- general!

 ![lizLemonade](https://media.giphy.com/media/ujGfBmVppmgEg/giphy.gif)